DavidG1011/Model-Predictive-Control/README.md

 ---

 ## Model Type and Equations

 The goal is to navigate a car around a track using the Udacity term 2 simulator.
-The model must keep the car within the drivable portion of the track and also be able to accound for a 100 ms delay between model outputs and simulator response.
+The model must keep the car within the drivable portion of the track while accounting for a 100 ms delay between model outputs and simulator response.
+This delay is to emulate a more real-world scenario.

 This program uses a kinematic model to calculate the t + 1 state vector from the current state vector.
 The model state uses x and y for vehicle coordinates, psi for orientation angle, v for velocity, cte for cross track error, and epsi for psi error.

 The actuators for the model (steering - acceleration/braking) are respectively delta and a.
 This model uses the IPOPT and CPPAD libraries to calculate the lowest error trajectory and return the actuations needed to accomplish it.

-The update equations are as follows:
+The update equations for state variables are as follows:

 ![alt text][image1]

+## N and dt

+The duration of future predictions in the model can be chosen by adjusting the N and dt variables.
+The prediction horizon-- or T, is simply the product of N * dt.
+My model in an optimized state uses:

+N = 7
+dt = 0.15

+T = 7 * 0.15 = 1.05

+I arrived at these paramaters by trial and error, the most scientific of all methods.
+The initial values chosen were 15 and 0.25, based on lecture exercise numbers that I halved to be more responsive for a real time model.
+This proved to be too unresponsive due to some of the turns being sharper than others.
+A T of 3.75 was too high.
+I slowly widdled the number down from there to be more responsive with the model:

+* 15, 0.25  T =  3.75 -  Too high - Wobbly, ran over curb on sharp turns.
+* 12, 0.2   T =  2.4  -  Better - A bit less wobbly, still dangerous.
+* 10, 0.2   T =  1.5  -  Good - Would have kept, but sometimes got close to curb.
+* 7,  0.15  T =  1.05 -  Best - Drives a clean line with no issues.

+## Preprocessing

+The waypoint coordinates are transformed from global to vehicle perspective to simplify polyfitting.

+## Latency

+The main way latency is curbed is by keeping a low T value, which allows the system to still give relevant actuator input for the time frame needed.
+Supporting this are scalars, which highly penalizes cte and epsi to overcompensate.
+Even with delay, these keep the car in the optimal trajectory.

+---

 ## Dependencies